 Who is the main character and pastor in 'First Reformed'?

-Discover the awards and nominations received by First Reformed.
-Explore the history of First Reformed and its cast and crew.
+Discover all the awards and nominations received by First Reformed, from Oscars to film festival honors.
+Learn how First Reformed and its cast and crew have been recognized by critics and the industry alike.

 Ernst Toller, portrayed by an unnamed actor, is the pastor of the historic First Reformed Church in Snowbridge, New York, grappling with a profound crisis of faith.
 The narrative begins with Toller documenting his thoughts in a journal, a project he intends to destroy after a year of reflection.
 This church, originally a pivotal stop on the Underground Railroad, now finds itself struggling with dwindling attendance under Toller’s guidance, having veered away from its roots in Calvinist theology to become primarily a tourist destination.